Navy10021/MDAutoEncoder/README.md

 ## 📑 Project Overview

 Anomaly Detection is a critical field in data analysis that aims to identify rare and abnormal points or patterns, known as anomalies or outliers, within normal data.
-The MDAuto-Encoder leverages deep learning techniques, specifically autoencoders, to effectively detect these anomalies using unsupervised learning methods.
+The **MDAutoEncoder** leverages deep learning techniques, specifically autoencoders, to effectively detect these anomalies using unsupervised learning methods.

 For malware detection, we have designed two high-performance models: a CNN-based Auto-Encoder and a ResNet-based Auto-Encoder.
 These models have shown exceptional capabilities in accurately identifying and reconstructing patterns of normal data, making them highly effective for anomaly detection in malware datasets.